 The accelerometer data from the T7 LTE IoT device is transmitted to servers using mobile network technology.
 In this way, managers can access data without needing to read it manually on the attachments.

-The main points of interest are often running hours and the use patterns of the hydraulic attachments.
+The main points of interest are often running hours and the use patterns of the excavator attachments.
 These two data points could be defined by movement or vibration levels based on certain g-force.

 The second option, where the power of the measured vibration defines the running hours, is a game changer when it comes to hydraulic breakers.